Interstellar-Network/Grant-Milestone-Delivery/deliveries/Interstellar M1.md

 **The [invoice form :pencil:](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform) has been filled out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/milestone-deliverables-guidelines.md).**

->The company registration is still pending and we did not yet get our VAT ID.
+>The company registration is still pending and we did not yet received our VAT ID.
-Invoice how mention a pending VAT ID is compliant with french law.
+Invoice with "VAT ID pending" is compliant with french law.
 However, we will have to reissue the same invoice with the VAT ID as soon as we receive it.

 * **Application Document:** https://github.com/Interstellar-Network/Grants-Program/blob/Grant-application/applications/Interstellar-Network.md

 **Context** (optional)

 We had to refactor/and change the architecture of our pre-existing production grade Garbled Circuit Factory in order to integrate it with a substrate node.
-We take advantage  of this to split the architecture and separate the circuit production from garbled circuit production.
+We take advantage  of this to split the architecture and separate the circuit generation from garbled circuit production.
  As a consequence, it took us more time than expected.
 Moreover, due to this architecture modification, we have adapted our deliverables accordingly:
- - only one OCW worker with 2 differents APIs, one for circuit production and one for garbled circuit production
+ - we have now 2 Off Chain Workers with their respectives differents APIs, one for configuration and logical circuit generation and one for garbled circuit production.
- - GCF substrate interface M1.1 is replaced by GCF Circuit Interface Circuits and GCF substrate CFG M1.2 is replaced by GCF Interface GC in the deliverables.
- - OCW GCF M1.4 will manage both production and configuration.
-M1.3 not needed anymore.
+ - GCF substrate interface M1.1 will be managed with 2 gRPC servers with 2 apis that depend of circuit types.
+ - M1.2 OCW CFG  handle configuration features,master files but also the generation of logical circuits.
+ - M1.3 CLI is replaced by usage of substrate front end.
+ - M1.4 OCW GCF manages Garbled Circuit production.

 **Deliverables**